allegroai/clearml/README.md

 ## Who We Are

-ClearML is supported by the team behind *allegro.ai*, where we build deep learning pipelines and infrastructure for enterprise companies.
+ClearML is supported by the team behind *clear.ml*, where we build deep learning pipelines and infrastructure for enterprise companies.

 We built ClearML to track and control the glorious but messy process of training production-grade deep learning models.